 Fee Amount How the fee is paid Who the fee is paid to NSF Cheque \$25 per item Deducted from Contributions.
 GGAI Change of Beneficiary \$25 per change Deducted from Contributions.
 GGAI Change of Contribution method or frequency \$25 per change Deducted from Contributions.
-GGAI Plan reinstatement or capital withdrawal \$25 per change Deducted from Contributions.
 GGAI Cheque payment request \$25 per item Deducted from Contributions.
 GGAI EAP payments per calendar year \$25 per item Deducted from Contributions.
-GGAI Inactive Account Fee \$250 Deducted from Contributions GGAI Transfer Plan to another RESP provider \$250 per plan Deducted from Contributions GGAI
+GGAI When a Subscriber withdraws their Contributions from the Plan prior to requesting EAP payments, including Terminating your plan or Transferring your plan to another institution or to another plan offered by the Foundation The higher of \$150 flat fee per withdrawal or: Year after contribution: 1st year: 5 % of the dollar amount of the withdrawn contributions 2nd year: 5 % of the dollar amount of the withdrawn contributions 3rd year: 4 % of the dollar amount of the withdrawn contributions 4th year: 3 % of the dollar amount of the withdrawn contributions 5th year: 2 % of the dollar amount of the withdrawn contributions Deducted from Contributions.
+GGAI